 This new world-class street links major destinations along the water’s edge, creates pedestrian and cycling-friendly promenades and encourages an economically vibrant area that serves as a destination for locals and visitors alike.

-Construction is now complete on this 1.7 kilometre stretch of Queens Quay in the Central Waterfront.
+Construction on this 1.7 kilometre stretch of Queens Quay in the Central Waterfront was completed in 2015.
 Queens Quay has been completely rebuilt both above and below ground.
 Waterfront Toronto led a coordinated construction effort that integrated improvements to the public realm with much needed infrastructure and utility upgrades.
 Visit the Constructing Queens Quay page to learn how construction unfolded.

 After three years of one-way traffic on Queens Quay, the street was fully reopened to two-way traffic on June 10.
 Prior to reopening the street, we held a site walk where we stopped at key locations to explain how certain design elements help make this an efficient, safe – and beautiful – public space.
 Read our blog post to learn more.

 Waterfront Toronto has long recognized the importance of transforming Queens Quay into a world-class boulevard.
 Because Queens Quay runs the length of Toronto’s waterfront, giving this boulevard a new life is critical to Waterfront Toronto’s overall revitalization goals.

 In 2006, Waterfront Toronto launched the Central Waterfront Innovative Design Competition.
 As part of its winning design, West 8 + DTAH proposed a design for Queens Quay that would make it a signature boulevard by reducing the number of lanes of traffic to allow for a generous new pedestrian promenade, cycling path and much improved landscaping in the area.

 While Waterfront Toronto was an advocate of the winning design, it fully supported the statutorily-required Class Environmental Assessment (EA) process which had to occur before any work on Queens Quay could begin.